Exposure Therapy: Benefits For Mental Health And Anxiety

 Overcome debilitating fears and phobias

 Fear- or anxiety-based mental health disorders such as PTD, OCD, and others mentioned here can negatively impact a person’s daily functioning and cause significant distress.
 While your primary care physician may be able to provide you with resources on these conditions, they do not have expertise in clinical psychology.
 Finding a licensed therapist that fits with your personality and needs is a good place to start.
 Exposure therapy is one potential treatment option that may help.
 If you are or suspect you may be experiencing a disorder like this, speaking with a mental health professional can help.
-They can evaluate your specific situation and recommend treatment accordingly, whether that includes exposure therapy or other types.
+They can evaluate your specific situation and recommend therapy accordingly, whether that includes exposure therapy or other types.
 General cognitive behavioral therapy (CBT), for example, is also commonly used to treat a variety of anxiety disorders by helping the individual learn to recognize and shift flawed or unhealthy thought patterns that are causing distress.
 Exposure therapy falls under the CBT umbrella.
 Depending on your situation, various aspects of CBT may be used in exposure therapy.

 Certain types of exposure therapy may be performed with equal effectiveness in person or virtually, as suggested by research.
 Online therapy may be an option if you’re interested in seeking treatment from the comfort of your own home.
 Some studies propose that online CBT in particular can be an effective treatment for generalized anxiety disorder, social anxiety disorder, and others.
 Meeting with a qualified professional to evaluate and discuss options is typically a helpful first step.
 For instance, with a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who suits your needs and preferences and who you can speak with via phone, video call, and/or online chat.
-Read on for client reviews of BetterHelp counselors.

 Takeaway